astroumd/lmtoy/docs/wishlist.md

    dumped in channel-0 with the then wrong WCS.
 It is meant for debugging, and not for users.
 In theory we can make this a more formal feature via grid_data.py

+1. The writing of the specfile suffers from writing dynamic arrays (that grow) into netcdf variables.
+Behind the scenes this may be just as bad as appending, but it's very slow.
+The relevant loop over all pixels in _create_nc_data() went from 100" to 37" on one particul benchmark.
+The variable fast_nc = True should be used to use the new (slightly more memory consuming) faster version.

 # A wishlist

 In no particular order, there are some remaining things on the wish